Property Management Blog

 A Guide to the Eviction Process in Phoenix, Arizona

-From not paying rent to illegally subletting the apartment, tenants, tenants can perform a number of lease or rental agreement violations that force you to break the lease early.
+From not paying rent to illegally subletting the apartment, tenants can perform a number of lease or rental agreement violations that force you to break the lease early.
 There are certain actions that both the landlord and the tenant must take under the landlord-tenant act.

 Self-help evictions and retaliatory evictions, as well as evictions based on race, color, or any other protected classes, or any evictions given without proper written notice, are illegal.
 In addition, you must have a valid reason to evict a resident.
 You cannot just evict a tenant because you no longer like them while complying with Arizona law.